 Туре Name Description Loans Economic Development Fund (ESD) Provides general financial assistance for projects that create or retain jobs, or increase business activity in the State.
-Funds are available for construction, expansion, and rehabilitation of facilities; acquisition of machinery & equipment; working capital; and training full-time permanent employees.
-Examples include: • Acquisition of real estate • Demolition • Construction (incl. planning and design), renovation • Site and infrastructure • Machinery, equipment • Training • Feasibility planning; soft costs Eligibility: Private businesses involved in industrial activity, manufacturing, warehousing/distribution Research and development, high technology, service and other non-retail commercial enterprises Not-for-profits Municipalities, Local Development Corporations, Industrial Development Agencies Loans Manufacturing Assistance Program (ESD) Provides financial assistance for manufacturers to improve their operations through investing in capital projects that enhance productivity and competitiveness. • Funds are capped at \$1,000,000.
-Award amount is determined by the magnitude of the improvements and their overall benefit to the company, the amount of private investment leveraged, and the economic impact of the manufacturer within its regional economy • Must be used for machinery, equipment and necessary building modifications • Company must demonstrate at least 20% improvement over baseline operations • Minimum of 85% of company workforce must be retained for 5 years Eligibility: A minimum investment of \$1 million is required.
+Funds are available for construction, expansion, and rehabilitation of facilities; acquisition of machinery &amp; equipment; working capital; and training full-time permanent employees.
+Examples include: Acquisition of real estate Demolition Construction (incl. planning and design), renovation Site and infrastructure Machinery, equipment Training Feasibility planning; soft costs Eligibility: Private businesses involved in industrial activity, manufacturing, warehousing/distribution Research and development, high technology, service and other non-retail commercial enterprises Not-for-profits Municipalities, Local Development Corporations, Industrial Development Agencies Examples of projects that are not eligible include: residential, casino, legal, medical, and nursing services.
+Loans Manufacturing Assistance Program (ESD) Provides financial assistance for manufacturers to improve their operations through investing in capital projects that enhance productivity and competitiveness.
+Funds are capped at \$1,000,000.
+Award amount is determined by the magnitude of the improvements and their overall benefit to the company, the amount of private investment leveraged, and the economic impact of the manufacturer within its regional economy Must be used for machinery, equipment and necessary building modifications Company must demonstrate at least 20% improvement over baseline operations Minimum of 85% of company workforce must be retained for 5 years Eligibility: A minimum investment of \$1 million is required.
 Manufacturers must employ 50 to 1,000 workers and export at least 30% of their production beyond the immediate region, or supply at least 30% of their production to a prime manufacturer that exports beyond the region.
-Examples of eligible projects include those that are designed to achieve: Increased production output; Improved process efficiency Improvements in quality control New product line Resource conservation and/or pollution prevention Revenue enhancements, cost reductions Projects in which there are reductions in employee benefits and wages are not eligible.
+Examples of eligible projects include those that are designed to achieve: Increased production output; Improved process efficiency Improvements in quality control New product line Resource conservation and/or pollution prevention Revenue enhancements, cost reductions